-(a) Develops a species watch list.
+- Determines a species watch list

-(b) Identifies priority locations for surveillance.
+- Identifies priority locations for monitoring

-(c) Provides guidance on monitoring protocols for surveillance.
+- Provides guidance on monitoring protocols